2019 - Veterans Day Speech

-Today, we come together to pay honor and respect to all the men and women who have served their country in the Armed Forces.
+Today, we have the privilege to pay honor and respect to all the men and women who have served their country in the Armed Forces.
 We are here to say Thank You for the sacrifices that you have made.

-It doesn’t matter whether they served during a time of war or a time of peace, nor does it matter if they served overseas or here in the United States.
+It doesn’t matter whether we served during a time of war or a time of peace, nor does it matter if we served overseas or here in the United States.
 The veterans did not get to choose.
 For those who served during peace time, let us remember that peace can turn to war in a matter of minutes as it did on December 7, 1941, and again on September 11, 2001.
-The call to duty, honor, and country remains the same no matter the time or place.

 Less than 10 percent of our citizens have served in the Armed Forces.
 Let us use this opportunity to celebrate their service to our nation and their commitment to duty, honor, and country.
 Our veterans were willing to write a blank check payable to the United States of America for any amount, up to and including their lives.